mlungwsr/k8s-demo/README.md

 The canary environment is rolled out as a percentage of the pods behind the production load balancer.
 In this case we have 1 out of 5 of our frontends running the canary code and the other 4 running the production code.
 This allows you to ensure that the canary code is not negatively affecting users before rolling out to your full fleet.
-You can use the [labels](http://kubernetes.io/docs/user-guide/labels/) `env: production` and `env: canary` in Google Cloud Monitoring in order to monitor the performance of each version individually.
+You can use the [labels](http://kubernetes.io/docs/user-guide/labels/) `env: production` and `env: canary` in order to monitor the performance of each version individually.

 1. In the `sample-app` repository on your workstation open `html.go` and replace the word `blue` with `orange` (there should be exactly two occurrences):